Kimbsy/y-combinator-animation/script.md

 (fn [x] (x x))
 ```

-So we know what this is, it's an anonymous function, it takes a single parameter `x` and it calls `x` passing `x` in as an argument.
+So we can do this, it's an anonymous function, it has a single parameter `x` and it calls `x` passing `x` in as an argument.

 So what is `x`???
 What are the allowable values?